sharepost a comment

 When booking a train the most important thing to check is how long it takes to get to the destination; travel times between destinations can vary widely depending on the type of train making the journey.
 Generally the longer a train takes, the older the rolling stock, the less amenities it will have and the less comfortable you'll be.
 The shorter the journey, the nicer the train (and higher the ticket price).
 The state-owned Polish rail network PKP run so many different classifications of train that it makes the head spin, but here's a quick run-down if you really want to try and unpack it all.

-Express InterCity (EIC) trains also offer comfortable first and second class compartments, both of which include electrical sockets and even limited wi-fi service.
+Express InterCity (EIC) trains also offer comfortable 1st and 2nd class compartments, both of which include electrical sockets and even limited wi-fi service.
 InterCity (IC) trains are modern, comfortable and relatively cheap and will get you to wherever you need to go, safely.
 EuroCity/EuroNight (EC/EN) are the perfect choice for rail trips around Europe.
 EuroCity trains are quick connections to major European cities, and EuroNight are fast international night trains.
 Basically all of the above are perfectly decent options for a timely, comfortable train journey around PL.

 For more information on train times and prices check the official website of Polish Railways - www.rozklad.pkp.pl, or try the very useful route planning site e-podroznik.pl.
 On the former you can book a ticket without the hassle of queuing at the station.